Soros bought shares linked to Bill Hwangs Archegos implosion | ExBulletin

 Hwang was wiped out in just days after investments such as ViacomCBS and Discovery fell, triggering margin calls from global banks, who then sold the shares of the big blocks.
 The fiasco is expected to cost the financial industry around $ 10 billion, sparked an investigation by the U.S. Securities and Exchange Commission and made heads roll at Credit Suisse Group AG, where success exceeds $ 5 billion.

 The 13F deposit provides one of the earliest examples of how a hedge fund attempted to capitalize on the distressed remains of Archegos.
-It also offers an overview of the investment firm Soross, which is headed by Chief Investment Officer Dawn Fitzpatrick.
+It also offers an overview of Soros’ investment firm, led by Dawn Fitzpatrick, Chief Investment Officer.

 She told Bloomberg in March that she was prepared to jump on dislocations in the market, investing $ 4 billion during the pandemic-induced faint a year ago, including buying residential mortgages. at low price.
 Soros has brought in nearly 30% in the 12 months to February and manages $ 27 billion through a range of strategies.